-Oh my dear innocent believing child.
+Oh, my dear innocent believing child.
 Daddy will make that beautiful drawing of the Tooth Fairy as soon as he gets home from work and stick it way down deep behind the sheets so you can continue to believe in the goodness of a loving Tooth Fairy.

 My husband and I messed up.
 We forgot about the Tooth Fairy until it was way too late for him to take the hour he needs to make his delicate and beautiful piece of Tooth Fairy art.
-The first time he started this amazing hand written “stamp” from the Tooth Fairy, I warned him that he would have to continue this tradition for years to come.
+The first time he started this amazing handwritten “stamp” from the Tooth Fairy, I warned him that he would have to continue this tradition for years to come.
 I loved his dedication and his investment in our kids.
 We cut out paper to make a big tooth shape, then we write a letter to the child that is personal and encouraging.
 My husband then brands the note with a detailed description of the beautiful and loving Tooth Fairy.
 It’s a project.
 The kids get either a few bucks or something they spotted at the store that I secretly bought later.
 I vividly remember my little girl years ago longing to have this princess wand.
-The Tooth Fairy left it for her and she was amazed with the magic of the Fairy knowing exactly what she wanted.
+The Tooth Fairy left it for her and she was amazed by the magic of the Fairy knowing exactly what she wanted.

 What surprised me with this situation was her profound devastation of not finding the beautiful yet simple note.
 The doll clothes were squeezed in her fist while she desperately searched for the more important gift.
 The words and love from an Angel.

 I took the kids to the pool while my husband created the missing magical letter when he got home from work.
-He hid it way down deep under the bed, with the hope that my daughter would find it later and her faith be restored.
+He hid it way down deep under the bed, with the hope that my daughter would find it later and her faith will be restored.

-Home from the pool and showering and changing for a cook out, I throw out the bait:
+Home from the pool and showering and changing for a cookout, I throw out the bait: